dadrover75/dadrover75/README.md

 Hola.
-Me llamo Diana Adrover
+Me llamo Diana Adrover.

+Soy Arquitecta y estudio programacion.

 <!--
 **dadrover75/dadrover75** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.